thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 - [eatmyvenom](https://github.com/eatmyvenom) for having the idea and helping with implementing the marker support
 - [James Seibel](https://gitlab.com/jeseibel) for making Distance Horizons: I used a lot of the multi-version build scripts from there.
 - [TheMrEngMan](https://github.com/TheMrEngMan) for letting me use the features from his own fork of the original RemotePlayers mod
+- [NotRyken](https://github.com/NotRyken) for helping with the 26.1 and 26.2 port

 _This mod is not officially affiliated with Bluemap, Dynmap, LiveAtlas, Pl3xMap, Squaremap or Xaero in any way._